alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 You must bind your app to the Redis service to be able to access the cache from the app.

-1. Run the following in the command line:
+1. Use the [app's manifest](/deploying_apps.html#deployment-overview) to bind the app automatically to the service instance when you next deploy your app.
+An example manifest:

     ```
-    cf bind-service APPLICATION SERVICE_NAME
+    --
+    applications:
+      - name: my-app
+        services:
+        - my-redis-service
     ```
+1. Deploy your app in line with your normal deployment process.

+This binds your app to a service instance called `my-redis-service`.

+Refer to the Cloud Foundry documentation on [deploying with app manifests](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#services-block) [external link] for more information.

+#### Use the cf bind-service command

+If you are not deploying your app with a `manifest.yml` file, you can manually bind your service instance to your app.

+1. Run the following:

+    ```
+    cf bind-service APP_NAME SERVICE_NAME
+    ```

-    where `APPLICATION` is the name of a deployed instance of your application (exactly as specified in your app's `manifest.yml` file or push command) and `SERVICE_NAME` is a unique descriptive name for this service instance.
+    where `APP_NAME` is the exact name of a deployed instance of your application and `SERVICE_NAME` is the name of the service instance you created.
 For example:

     ```
     cf bind-service my-app my-redis-service
     ```

-1. If the app is already running, you should restage the app to make sure it connects:

-    ```
-    cf restage APPLICATION
-    ```

-1. To confirm that the service is bound to the app, run:

-    ```
-    cf service SERVICE_NAME
-    ```

-    and check the `bound apps:` line of the output.

-    ```
-    name:            my-redis-service
-    service:         redis
-    bound apps:      my-app
-    tags:
-    plan:            tiny-clustered-3.2
-    description:     AWS ElastiCache Redis service
-    documentation:
-    dashboard:

-    Showing status of last operation from service testing-time...

-    status:    create succeeded
-    message:   ---
-               status               : available
-               cluster id           : cf-u7zpvbwzxmrvu
-               engine version       : 3.2.6
-               maxmemory policy     : volatile-lru
-               maintenance window   : sun:23:00-mon:01:30
-               daily backup window  : 02:00-05:00
-    started:   2018-02-21T10:44:16Z
-    updated:   2018-02-21T10:52:31Z
-    ```
+1. Deploy your app in line with your normal deployment process.

 1. Run `cf env APP_NAME` to see the app's environment variables and confirm that the [VCAP_SERVICES environment variable](/deploying_apps.html#system-provided-environment-variables) contains the correct service connection details.
 Example output: